Klodovsky/BoostZone/README.md

 If you liked this project please don't hesitate to give it a star !

 ## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Pull requests are welcome.If you would like to contribute enhancements or fixes, please do the following:

-Please make sure to update tests as appropriate.
+Please open an issue first to discuss what you would like to change and make sure to update tests as appropriate.

 for contact please visit https://khaledbenhassen.tech/